 The Kratom tree was first documented by the Dutch botanist Pieter Korthal who gave it the botanical name Mitragyna Speciosa.
 It is of the Rubiaceae family and is native in South East Asia, particularly Thailand, Malaysia, Burneo and New Guinea.
 The tree grows to a height of 12- 30 feet and a width of about 15 feet.
 It has dark green oval leaves which can be 7 inches long and 4 inches wide.
 Kratom shades or grows leaves depending on the season.
-During the dry season the leaves fall and in the wet season leaves grow abundantly.
+According to sacredkratom.com, during the dry season the leaves fall and in the wet season leaves grow abundantly.
 It has clustered yellow flowers, and throughout its flowering stage, the florets are completely covered and surrounded by overlapping bracteoles.

 Traditionally, the leaves of Kratom have been used for medical purposes in South East Asia for centuries.
 The leaves were boiled and used as a beverage.
 They were also used to treat a number of diseases such as diarrhea, depression, Diabetes mellitus, anxiety, to aid in sleep, and in some instances as a sexual enhancer.
 Kratom has for long been used to treat drug dependence and addiction.
 It was used to rehabilitate patients suffering from opiates dependence.
 The withdrawal symptoms of opiates can be very dangerous and Kratom is very effective in combating opium addition by providing relief when patients experience withdrawal symptoms.
 Traditionally, Kratom was used by Thai farmers, peasants and laborers to stimulate the body and thus boost activity.
 They used Kratom to overcome the burden of the heavy work and their meager existences.